 Though, some players like Tata motors have started this project, however more needs to be done in this direction.

-We at ‘Drivers in India” have started a project called ‘Desh Ke Saarthi’ where we register truck drivers on our platform who are interested in truck driver job.
+We at ‘Drivers in India” have started a project called ‘Desh Ke Saarthi’ where we register truck drivers in India on our platform who are interested in truck driving jobs.

-We are supported by Tata motors for training of the truck drivers.
-For more info please get in touch with us.
+Supported by Tata motors for training of the truck drivers.
+For more info please get in touch with us we will be happy to find a truck driver near you